svetlyak40wt/mito-migrations/README.rst

  Mito Migrations for SQLite3 test
 ==================================

-How to reproduce an "Database is locked" issue:
+How to reproduce an "DB Error: database table is locked (Code: LOCKED)" issue:

 0. Install Roswell, Qlot and mito::